JelteF/PyLaTeX/CONTRIBUTING.md

 - If you add new arguments to something, add them to the args test.
 That way I will know when the external API is changed.
 - If you fix something, add a test so it won't break again.
+- Add your addition, change or fix to the changelog so it will be mentioned in the next release.

 It would be nice if you would do these things.
 But to be fair, I don't do it all the time either.